Atsuko Tanaka (artist): Involvement with the Gutai movement

 In 1952, Akira Kanayama introduced Tanaka to his colleagues in Zero-kai (Zero Society), an experimental art group he co-founded with Shiraga Kazuo and Murakumi Saburo.
 Tanaka soon joined this association.
 In the meantime, Jiro Yoshihara, an established artist and critic, was offering private lessons on Western-style oil painting.
 Influenced by abstract art that emerged in Tokyo, Yoshihara envisioned a new kind of art that would "create what has never been done before."
 In 1954, Yoshihara and other young artists, mainly like-minded students of his, founded the Gutai Art Association.
-Around June in 1955, Yoshihara sent Gutai artist Shimamoto Shozo to invite members of Zero Society, including Tanaka, to join Gutai.
+Around June 1955, Yoshihara sent Gutai artist Shimamoto Shozo to invite members of Zero Society, including Tanaka, to join Gutai.

 Tanaka, as well as other members of Zero Society, became central figures of Gutai after they joined.
 Their non-figurative artistic experiments contributed to further radicalizing Gutai art.
 Tanaka's works were featured in all exhibitions held by Gutai from 1955 to 1965.
 After she left Gutai, exhibitions in both Japan and the West continued to include her iconic works such as Bell (1955) and Electric Dress (1956) as emblematic of the experiment carried out by Gutai.